paretogroup/sql-style-guide/README.md

 In particular: do not break backwards compatibility just to comply with this Style Guide!

-NOTE: This style guide is written for use with BigQuery, but much of it can be applied to any SQL database.
+NOTE: This style guide is written for use with **BigQuery**, but much of it can be applied to any SQL database.

 ## Example